-Its name means “the painter” in Latin, but the constellation really represents the painter’s easel.
+Pictor constellation lies in the southern sky.
+Its name is Latin for “painter,” but the constellation really represents the painter’s easel.

-The constellation’s early name, Equuleus Pictoris, Latin for “the painter’s easel,” was later shortened to simply Pictor.
+The constellation was introduced by the French astronomer Nicolas Louis de Lacaille in the 17th century.
+Its early name, Equuleus Pictoris, Latin for “the painter’s easel,” was later shortened to simply Pictor.

 FACTS, LOCATION & MAPPictor is the 59th constellation in size, occupying an area of 247 square degrees.

 It is located in the first quadrant of the southern hemisphere (SQ1) and can be seen at latitudes between +26° and -90°.